How does what we buy and sell impact the environment?

 - More government action to stop UK businesses damaging the environment or abusing human rights abroad.

 Friends of the Earth believes passionately in democracy.
 We'll continue campaigning for the best environmental outcomes for all people, in the UK and abroad.

 Our campaign on Brexit

-So we're still working to make sure future protections – like the new Environment Bill – are stronger, not weaker.
+So we're still working to make sure the new Environment Act leads to real improvements in nature, and that upcoming changes to laws lead to protections that are stronger, not weaker.
 And we’re calling for a UK trade policy that puts the environment first.

-Friends of the Earth is part of the Greener UK coalition.
+Friends of the Earth is also part of the Greener UK coalition.

-Greener UK is a coalition of environmental groups working together to ensure that the UK's environment is improved, not damaged, by leaving the EU.
+Greener UK is a coalition of environmental groups working together to ensure that our environment is improved, not damaged, now the UK has left the EU.

-It consists of RSPB, National Trust, The Wildlife Trusts, WWF, Campaign for Better Transport, CPRE, Client Earth, E3G, Friends of the Earth, Green Alliance, Greenpeace, WWT and Woodland Trust.
+It consists of RSPB, National Trust, The Wildlife Trusts, WWF, CPRE, Client Earth, E3G, Friends of the Earth, Green Alliance, Greenpeace, WWT and Woodland Trust.